yeldarbchaotic/Crimson-Game/README.md

 ===
 A Game by Crimson Industries.
 ~~~
-Written and Created by: yeldarbchaotic
+Written and Created by:
+ - yeldarbchaotic
-Featuring Artwork by: Redrum64
+Featuring Artwork by:
+ - Redrum64
+ - yeldarbchaotic